giovanni-iannaccone/subnethero/README.md

-  -i | --ip          specify the IP of the base network -c | --cidr        the CIDR of the original network -d | --devs        Number of subnetworks (followed by n devices for each network)
+  -i | --ip          specify the IP of the base network -c | --cidr        the CIDR of the original network -s | --subs        Number of subnetworks (followed by n devices for each network)

 Example:
-subnetter -v -c 24 -i 192.168.1.0 -d 3 64 5 15
+subnethero -v -c 24 -i 192.168.1.0 -s 3 64 5 15
 ```

 ### Parameters: